 How to Build Stonehenge comes out on February 17 2022.
-Published by Thames & Hudson, it has lots of illustrations (including new photos and diagrams by me) and is the first book to focus exclusively and comprehensively on this theme, since… the nearest equivalent I know is Herbert Stone’s The Stones of Stonehenge, published in 1924.
-I conceived it as a light, lockdown project (a short book with no illustrations, it’ll be done in three months, I assured my family) but once I began I got sucked in; there was a lot to say: to a lay readership, I suspect, most of it is new.
-I’m very excited about it.
+Published by Thames & Hudson, it has many illustrations (including new photos and diagrams by me) and is the first book to focus exclusively and comprehensively on this theme since Herbert Stone’s The Stones of Stonehenge, published in 1924.
+There was a lot to say: I’m very excited about it.

-When it was finished I put a Stonehenge photo in my Twitter profile, and now I’m changing it every week.
-Here they are with their stories, the most recent at the top – all photos taken by me.
+When it was finished I put a Stonehenge photo in my Twitter profile, and I changed it every week.
+Here are their stories, the most recent at the top – all photos taken by me.

 This is the top end of Stone 9, on the south-east side of the sarsen circle.
 The stone fell outwards at some unknown time in the past, and is in two, weathered pieces (this is 9b).
 In the centre of the photo a rounded bump emerges from the grass.
 This is the remains of a tenon, a ball that once rose into a hole on the underside of a lintel.
 Such evidence is important for showing that the circle was once complete, though many stones are now gone.
 Photographed in July 2012.